ibm-cloud-docs/containers/storage-block-vpc.md

     Your app might take a few minutes to mount the storage and get into a **Running** state.
     {: note}

 7. Verify that your data is encrypted.
-List your {{site.data.keyword.blockstorageshort}} volumes and note the **ID** of the instance that you created.
+List your {{site.data.keyword.block_storage_is_short}} volumes and note the **ID** of the instance that you created.
 The storage instance **Name** equals the name of the PV that was automatically created when you created the PVC.

     ```sh
     ibmcloud is vols